-- ahgfh (Example) Matches the string 'ahgfh'.
-Any string of specific characters (including escaped special characters) may be specified in this fashion. - a (Example) Matches zero or more occurrences of the character 'a'.
-Any single character expression (except start and end of line) followed by a '' will match zero or more occurrences of that particular sequence. - .
+''' ahgfh (Example) Matches the string 'ahgfh'.
+Any string of specific characters (including escaped special characters) may be specified in this fashion.

+a (Example) Matches zero or more occurrences of the character 'a' Any single character expression '''

+character 'a'.
+Any single character expression (except start and end of line) followed by a '' will match zero or more occurrences of that particular sequence.

+.
 Matches an arbitrary string of characters.